zijun-zhao/deeplearning.ai/Part 2 Improving Deep NN/week1 Notes.md

 * For layers which you worry more about overfitting, you can set keep_prob to be smaller than others. **Downside** is that it gives you more hyperparameters to search for when using cross-validation
 * Option is to apply dropout only on certain layers.

-14. Usually in practice we z8do not implement dropout on the input layer*.
+14. *Usually* in practice we *do not implement dropout on the input layer*.
+Alyhough we can do that.

 15. Implementation tips:
 	- In computer vision the input set is so big,dropout is frequently used in CV, but ***to remember***, dropout is a regularization technique and it helps to fit overfitting, *if there is no overfitting problem, we do not need to use dropout*.
 		- In CV, we are always not having enough data, therefore overfitting is common.
-- **Big downside** of dropout: the cost function J is no longer well-defined, it will be hard to check the J plot.
+	- ***Big downside of dropout***: the cost function J is no longer well-defined, it will be hard to check the J plot.
 Andrew's solvement is to turn off dropout by setting keep_prob=1, then run the code to ensure taht J is monotonically decreasing, and then turn on dropout.

 ## 3Aug
 1. **Data Augmentation**: One way can also be used as a regularization technique:
-- To help overfitting, one way is to give more data to our algorithm, but it is expensive.
+	- To help reduce overfitting, one way is to give more data to our algorithm, but it is expensive.
 There are some inexpensive way to get a larger dataset.
 		- For example, when recognizing the cat picture,
 			- Flipping the training example is a good way to enlarge the training set, but it will add redundancy.
 			- Rotate the image and crop it randomly also works
 			- Randomly distortion and translation are also okay.
 	By doing the above operation, people can sort of regularize and reduce over fitting.
 		- The above methods do not add as many information as adding brand new independent pictures
 		- For optical character recognition, we can also bring our data set by taking digits and imposing random rotations and distortions to them.

-2.  **Early Stopping**: Another way that can be used as a regularization technique, refers to the process of stopping the training of your neural network early.
+2.  **Early Stopping**: Another way that can be used as a regularization technique, refers to the process of stopping the training process of your neural network early.

-* When runing gradient descent, people usually plot the *training error* or the *cost function*, it will decrease monotonically.
+	* When running gradient descent, people usually plot the *training error* or the *cost function*, it will decrease monotonically.
 We can also plot the dev set error in the same plot.
 We will find that *the dev set error will first go down for a while and then go up*.

 	* What *early stopping* does is to stop at the point of the min dev set error, and take whatever value achieved this dev set error.

-* Reason behind is that: when you haven't run many iterations for your neural network yet, w will be close to zero:
+	* Reason behind is that: when you haven't run many iterations for your neural network yet, W will be close to zero:
-	- With random initialization, the probably initialize w  to small random values(这里iteration是什么意思？几层网络？）。 As you iterate, w will get bigger.
+		- With random initialization, then probably W is initialized as small random values.
+As you iterate, w will get bigger.
-	- By **stopping halfway**, you will have a mid-size w.
-Similar to L2 regularization which picks a neural network with smaller norm for w, hopefully your neural network is **overfitting less**.
+		- By **stopping halfway**, you will have a mid-size W. Similar to L2 regularization which picks a neural network with smaller norm for W, hopefully your neural network is **overfitting less**.
 	* **Downside** for early stopping:
 		- Machine learning includes several steps such as:
 			- Optimize your cost function J
 				- By choosing an optimizaed algorithm(including Gradient Descent, RMSprop and Adam).
-But after optimizgin the cost function j, you also do not want to overfit
+But after optimization the cost function J, you also do not want to overfit
 			- No overfit
+				- Regularization;
-			- Regularization; Getting more data
+				- Getting more data
-	- There for it is already very complicated to choose among all possible algorithms.
+		- Therefore it is already very complicated to choose among all possible algorithms.
 			- For optimizing cost function J, you can only focus on w and b without caring about other parameters.
 			- But for not overfitting, you need to **reduce variance**
-	- The princinple **ORTHOGONALIZATION** means that we will only think about one task at a time.
+3. The princinple **ORTHOGONALIZATION** means that we will only think about one task at a time.
 	- For early stopping, you cannot solve the two tasks mentioned above at the same time independently.
 You are actually trying to solve two problems using the same tool.
 	- Rather, if we just implement L2 regularization, we can train the neural network as long as possible and it will *make the search space for hyperparameters easier to decompose*.
 		- Downside: need to try various lambda, the searching over possible lambdas are computationally expensive.
-	- Advanatage of early stopping:
+	- **Advanatage of early stopping**:
 		- By running gradient descent for once, you can try our values of small, middle-size and large W without trying various hyperparameter lambda.

-3. Andrew personally favours to use L2 regulirization and try different lambda, assume taht he can afford the computation cost.
+3. Andrew personally favours to use L2 regulirization and try different lambda, assume that he can afford the computation cost.

 4. Early stopping will obtain similar result without trying so much lambda.